nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 ---------------

 This module uses the `RF24` class to make the nRF24L01 imitate a Bluetooth-Low-Emissions (BLE) beacon.
-A BLE beacon can send (referred to as advertise) data to any BLE compatible device (ie smart devices with Bluetooth 4.0 or later) that is listening.
+A BLE beacon can send data (referred to as advertisements) to any BLE compatible device (ie smart devices with Bluetooth 4.0 or later) that is listening.

 Original research was done by `Dmitry Grinberg and his write-up (including C source code) can be found here
 <http://dmitry.gr/index.php?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery>`_
-As this technique can prove invaluable in certain project designs, the code here is simply ported to work on CircuitPython.
+As this technique can prove invaluable in certain project designs, the code here has been adapted to work with CircuitPython.

 .. important:: Because the nRF24L01 wasn't designed for BLE advertising, it
     has some limitations that helps to be aware of.

-    1. the maximum payload length is shortened to **18** bytes (when not broadcasting a device :py:attr:`~circuitpython_nrf24l01.fake_ble.FakeBLE.name`) nor the nRF24L01 power amplifier level (using :py:attr:`~circuitpython_nrf24l01.fake_ble.FakeBLE.show_pa_level`).
+    1. The maximum payload length is shortened to **18** bytes (when not broadcasting a device :py:attr:`~circuitpython_nrf24l01.fake_ble.FakeBLE.name` nor the nRF24L01 :py:attr:`~circuitpython_nrf24l01.fake_ble.FakeBLE.show_pa_level`).
-       This is can be calculated as:
+       This is calculated as:

        **32** (nRF24L01 maximum) - **6** (MAC address) - **5** (required
        flags) - **3** (CRC checksum) = **18**